alan-turing-institute/AutisticaCitizenScience/community-recommendations/focus-groups/about-the-summary-documents.md

 The quotes are also labelled to show whether the speaker is talking directly about their own experience, indirectly about someone else's experience, or generally about a group's experience.
 This labelling system was co-designed by a researcher and an autistic collaborator.

-The resulting, organised and labelleed insights were sent to participants.
+The resulting, organised and labelled insights were sent to participants.

 ### 4. Review the summary document <img src="../../images/noun-project-icons/noun_Eye_2040041.png" width="150" align="right"/>